The Royal Priesthood and the Authority of the Church

 Such authority by the people of God to test teaching is never an individualist one, but exercised in community with the Church-Catholic.
 As St. Peter reminds us: “. . . no prophecy of the scripture is of any private interpretation” (1 Pt.
 1:20, KJV).
 St. John affirms that the Spirit, not men, speaks the word of forgiveness eternal life in Christ (Jn.
 5:11-2) through the apostolic kerygma (Jn.
 1:1-3).

-This being said, the Holy Spirit’s word of testimony is not spoken in isolation, Rather, the Holy Spirit loudly proclaims His message in unison with the water (baptism) and the blood (the Eucharist): “For there are three that testify: the Spirit and the water and the blood; and these three agree” (5:7-8).
+The Holy Spirit’s word of testimony is not spoken in isolation.
+Rather, the Holy Spirit loudly proclaims His message in unison with the water (baptism) and the blood (the Eucharist): “For there are three that testify: the Spirit and the water and the blood; and these three agree” (5:7-8).
 Hence, what the Holy Spirit says in the Word spoken through the prophets and apostles must agree with what He says in the Sacraments and vice versa.

-The Word of the gospel present in Baptism and the Lord’s Supper serve as a loadstar to guide believers into the inner clarity of Scripture.12 When true believers and ministers of the Word interpret Scripture within the Church, they must interpret in harmony with the unconditional promise of grace that the Spirit gives through the visible words of the Sacraments.
-Interpretations of Sacred Scripture that are out of joint with what the Spirit says through the “water and blood” (i.e., Baptism and the Lord’s Supper) cannot be accurate interpretations.
+The Word of the gospel present in Baptism and the Lord’s Supper serves as a loadstar guiding believers into the inner clarity of Scripture.12 When lay Christians and ministers of the Word interpret Scripture within the Church, they must read in harmony with the unconditional promise of grace that the Spirit gives through the visible words of the Sacraments.
+Interpretations of Sacred Scripture that are out of joint with what the Spirit says through the “water and blood” (i.e., Baptism and the Lord’s Supper) cannot be true interpretations.

 The Royal Priesthood possesses access to the truth of Scripture through the Sacraments in a manner analogous to how the Son and the Spirit proceed from the Father.
 Just as the persons of the Trinity contain the same divine ousia, so likewise the Bible, the Lord’s Supper, and Baptism all contain the same gospel message.
 Similarly, just as the Son and Spirit are self-communications of the Father, so too the sacrament of the Spirit (Baptism) and the sacrament of the Son (the Eucharist) proceed from the Word of God.
 The Father is the fount of divinity and, therefore, the source of the Son and the Spirit from all eternity.
 He also sends the Son and Spirit on their missions within time.
 So too, the Bible authorizes Baptism and the Lord’s Supper.
 Finally, the Son and the Spirit serve as the Father’s exegetes in eternity and in the history of redemption recorded in Scripture.
 So too are they exegetes to the Royal Priesthood gathered around Word and Sacrament.